Impact lives

 people transitioned to a stable housing situation or received housing support

-people received mental health supports or new social connections
+people made new social ties and connections

 people received nutritious, culturally appropriate food

-* Numbers are based on 30 out of 31 2021/22 funded program reports received at time of publication.
+* Numbers are based on 33 out of 35 2023/24 funded program reports received at time of publication.
 We also acknowledge that individuals may access programs at multiple organizations so the total number of people supported may not represent unique individuals.